shubhang123/Obsidian-Notes/Important!/SIH/SIH Problem Statements.md

 Ministry of Tribal Affairs(MoTA)	Development of AI-powered FRA Atlas and WebGIS-based Decision Support System (DSS) for Integrated Monitoring of Forest Rights Act (FRA) Implementation.
 (States to be concentrated: Madhya Pradesh, Tripura , Odisha, Telangana)	Software	SIH12508

+Designing and development of an application for on spot assessment of Roof Top Rain water harvesting and artificial recharge potential and size of the RTRWH and AR.
+Software	SIH25065